bulletmark/corsproxy/README.md

 Alternatively, for many users it may be easier to install and run this application using [Docker](https://www.docker.com/get-started).
-Follow your linux distribution's instructions to ensure Docker is [installed](https://docs.docker.com/engine/install/) and enabled to automatically start at boot.
+Follow your Linux distribution's instructions to ensure Docker is [installed](https://docs.docker.com/engine/install/) and enabled to automatically start at boot.
 Also ensure you [add your user](https://docs.docker.com/engine/install/linux-postinstall/) to the